-If further documentation is not needed and TDA has determined that the sponsor did not contribute to the serious deficiency or deficiencies, TDA, in coordination with the sponsor, will conduct an unannounced review of the site to determine if the severity of the non-compliance(s) identified rise to the level of serious deficiency and are of an egregious nature.
+Once the request is received, TDA will review the documentation submitted and request additional information if necessary.
+TDA, in coordination with the sponsor as applicable, will conduct an unannounced review of the site to determine if the severity of the non-compliance(s) identified rises to the level of serious deficiency and is of an egregious nature.
 Reference Section 9000, Terms and Definitions for a definition of egregious.